Togusa09/Togusa09.github.io/_posts/2017-7-14-Intro-To-ARKit.md

 Special thanks to Tod for chasing an iPhone 6 for me, and apologies to him for telling him I needed an iPhone 6 when I needed a 6S.

+The source code for the demos in the post are available on my [GitHub](https://github.com/Togusa09/ARKitDemos)

 Requirements for developing Apple AR-Kit
 * iOS device with an A9 or A10 processor and the iOS 11 Beta.
 This includes the iPhone 6S (emphasis on S), iPhone 7, iPad Pro or iPad (2017).